Balou9/itemis-cc/README.md

 cd itemis-cc && npm i
 ```
 The main function is declared in the index.js file.
 To use this function it can be imported like in the following example.
-This example is also declared in a usage.js file.
+This example is also declared in the usage.js file.

 ```
+const {
+  shoppingBasket1,
+  shoppingBasket2
+}
 const calcTotalPriceInclTaxes = require("./index.js")
-const shoppingBasket1 = {
-  goods: {
-    "001": {
-      item: "book",
-      amount: 1,
-      price: 12.49,
-      import: false
-    },
-    "002": {
-      item: "musicCD",
-      amount: 1,
-      price: 14.99,
-      import: false
-    },
-    "003": {
-      item: "chocolateBar",
-      amount: 1,
-      price: 0.85,
-      import: false
-    }
-  }
-}

-const result1 = calcTotalPriceInclTaxes(shoppingBasket1)
+const result = calcTotalPriceInclTaxes(shoppingBasket1)
-console.log(result1)
+console.log(result)
 // {
 //   shoppingCart: {
 //     '001': '1 book: 12.49',